aaronland/go-marc/README.md

 ### Nextzen, Nextzen API keys and Nextzen "tilepacks"

 The default behaviour for the `marc-034d` application is to use the [TangramJS](https://github.com/tangrams/tangram) rendering engine in combination with the freely available [Nextzen vector tiles](https://nextzen.org/).
-Use of the Nextzen vector tiles require a valid API key which can be created at:
+Use of the Nextzen vector tiles requires a valid API key which can be created at:

 * [https://developers.nextzen.org/](https://developers.nextzen.org/).

 It is also possible to configure the `marc-034d` application to use Nextzen vector tile "tilepacks" to serve tile data locally.
-The tilepacks are just [MBTiles](#) databases containing vector tile data compiled using the [tilezen/go-tilepacks](https://github.com/tilezen/go-tilepacks#build) package.
+The tilepacks are just [MBTiles](https://github.com/mapbox/mbtiles-spec) databases containing vector tile data compiled using the [tilezen/go-tilepacks](https://github.com/tilezen/go-tilepacks#build) package.

-To use a local tilepack with the `marc-034d` application pass in the path to your database with the `-nextzen-tilepack-database` flag.
+To use a local tilepack with the `marc-034d` application pass the path to your database to the `-nextzen-tilepack-database` flag.
 For example:

 ```
 $> ./bin/marc-034d -nextzen-tilepack-database tiles/nextzen-world-2019-1-10.db